meows/racket/docs/recursion.md

 > WIP: Do not use yet.

-Mathematicians and scientists can sometimes be pretty lazy, and because they use functions so frequently, one of the lazy tricks they use is to define a function with _itself_.
+Recursion is when you use a function to define itself.

 ## Factorial `!`